jm379/blog/posts/1-extending-ruby.md

 We need to add some flags to the linker to be able to compile our raylib wrapper, and it's a good idea to add a validator to check if we have access to the raylib library in our system.

-Time to use our wrapped library:
+Time to use the wrapped library:

 ```ruby
 # window.rb